 Notes: SFY is state fiscal year.
 DSH is disproportionate share hospital.
-State funds include state general funds and inter-agency transfers.
+State funds include state general funds and interagency transfers.
 Funds from local governments include intergovernmental transfers and certified public expenditures.
 Other sources include funds, such as tobacco settlement funds, that are used to fund the state's non-federal share of Medicaid expenditures and are not considered to fit in the other categories listed.
 Numbers do not add due to rounding.
-Data reflects all Medicaid payments, not just Medicaid payments to hospitals.
+Data reflect all Medicaid payments, not just Medicaid payments to hospitals.

-Source: GAO 2021.
+Source: U.S. Government Accountability Office 2021.

-The approaches that states use to finance the non-federal share of these payments may affect how they are targeted.
+The approaches that states use to finance the non-federal share of these payments may affect how each type of payment is targeted.
 For example, states that finance DSH payments with broad-based provider taxes often distribute DSH payments broadly, and states that finance DSH payments with funds from local governments (typically through public hospitals) often target DSH funds to public hospitals (MACPAC 2017b).